tesskeating/gen_711_final_project/README.md

 ![image](https://github.com/tesskeating/gen_711_final_project/assets/157992900/46ef71eb-d93e-41a8-9af3-81d8b7dc5eb0)

-This is part of a merged table containing each feature's sequence and sequence length.
-It shows the first 5 feature sequences, the total being 799.
+This is part of a merged table with each feature's sequence and sequence length.
+It shows the first five feature sequences, the total being 799.
 The important thing to pay attention to here is the length of each sequence, as they should all be the same length for alignment and, later, taxonomic assignment.
 Aligning sequences of the same length is not only easier, but is more effective in identifying sequence similarities for constructing phylogenetic trees.
 If I scroll down this table, I can see that all 799 sequences are 137 basepairs long, which means that they are ready to be aligned.

-command used: *feature-table tabulate seqs*
+command used: *feature-table tabulate seqs* from Obtaining, Denoising, and Merging Data

 </details>